Patient Education · April 2026

 Which Is Right for You?

 Filler and lower eyelid surgery address under-eye concerns through fundamentally different mechanisms.
-Understanding which problem you actually have — fat herniation, volume loss, or both — determines whether lower blepharoplasty Toronto patients research is the right category, or whether a non-surgical pathway is more appropriate.
+Understanding which problem you actually have — fat herniation, volume loss, or both — determines which solution will work.

 By Dr. Harmeet Gill, FRCSC, ASOPRS · EyeFACE Institute, Toronto · 9 min read